Balochistan Engages People In Budget Making Process - UrduPoint

 Balochistan Engages People In Budget Making Process

-Balochistan Finance department has decided to engage public in budget making process for the next financial year 2021-22

-ISLAMABAD (UrduPoint / Pakistan Point News - 5th May, 2021 ) :Balochistan Finance department has decided to engage public in budget making process for the next financial year 2021-22.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th May, 2021 ) :Balochistan Finance department has decided to engage public in budget making process for the next financial year 2021-22.

 The government has urged the public to identify the areas of investment in terms of priority which could improve the overall soc-economic situation in the province.